d-carrigg/BinWips/ReadMe.md

         Source Script file(s), order is important
         Files added in order entered
         Exe name is defaulted to last file in array

+    -OutDir <String>
+        Directory to place output in, defaults to current directory Dir will be created if it doesn't already exist.

+    -ScratchDir <String>
+        Change the directory where work will be done defaults to 'obj' folder in current directory Use -Clean to clean this directory before building Dir will be created if it doesn't already exist.

+    -OutFile <String>
+        Name of the .exe to generate.
+Defaults to the -InFile (replaced with .exe) or PSBinary.exe if a script block is inlined

+    -Cleanup [<SwitchParameter>]
+        Clean the scratch directory before building
+        As compared to -KeepScratchDir which removes scratch dir *after* build.

+    -Force [<SwitchParameter>]
+        Overrite -OutFile if it already exists

     -Namespace <String>
         Namespace for the generated program.